 Expanding social protection coverage requires mobilization of additional public revenue which can be secured by broadening the tax base, improving tax collection, and improving public expenditure management.
 Governments should also encourage private firms to contribute more to social insurance programs.
 After many years of high growth, the Asia and Pacific region is in an excellent position to invest in better social protection systems that are attuned to the needs of its people.

-The new Social Protection Index was prepared by ADB and development partners; the Organization for Economic Cooperation and Development (OECD); the OECD Korea Policy Center; and the International Labour Organization.
+The new Social Protection Index was prepared by ADB in collaboration with development partners—the Organisation for Economic Co-operation and Development (OECD); the OECD Korea Policy Center; and the International Labour Organization.
 It provides detailed information on the extent of social protection public expenditure, population coverage, as well as the impact on specific groups, including the poor and women.
 It allows governments to assess the effectiveness of programs, and provides guidance for improvements to social protection systems.